Understanding Vaccine Ingredients

 Vaccines don’t cause long term side effects because all the ingredients of the vaccine are harmlessly flushed from the body within a week or so.
 All that remains is the immune system’s memory of how to fight infection.

 When germs invade the body, they attack and multiply.
 This invasion is called an infection, and the infection is what causes illness.
 The first time the body encounters a germ, it can take several days to make and use all the tools it needs to fight the infection.
 After the infection is over, the body’s immune system keeps memory cells that remember how to protect against that disease.
-If your body encounters the same virus or bacteria again, it will produce antibodies to attack the germ quicker and more efficiently.
+If your body encounters the same virus or bacterium again, it will produce antibodies to attack it more quickly and efficiently.

-Vaccines work by introducing a weakened, killed, or sub-part of a germ into the body that will mimic infection so that the body can make immunity without getting the disease.
+Vaccines work by introducing a weakened, killed, or part of a germ into the body, mimicking an infection so the body can build immunity without getting the disease.
 Vaccines safely imitate natural infection so that you will never have to risk getting sick with a serious, sometimes deadly disease.

 Some people think that it’s better to acquire immunity naturally (being infected by the germ), however, many vaccine-preventable diseases can have dangerous or life-threatening consequences.
 Vaccines are much safer than getting the diseases they protect against.